LeemanGeophysicalLLC/knowledgebase/docs/SkyGuard_Cutdown/skyguard_cutdown.md

 The cut down unit features a 3D-printed enclosure housing an installed servo, release pin, bottom swivel, and a fully populated circuit board.
-The front and back acrylic panels protect the electronics from the elements, secured with elastic bands for quick and easy assembly or disassembly.
+The front and back acrylic panels protect the electronics from the elements, secured with thumb screws for quick and easy assembly or disassembly.

-### Parachute Retaining Ring
+### Top Retaining Ring
 This is the topmost release ring in the system.
-When the release pin activates, the parachute retaining ring is freed, allowing the balloon retaining ring to release as well.
-This process ensures the rigging line drops cleanly, allowing the cut down to fall below the parachute and avoid interfering with its deployment.
+When the release pin activates, this ring is freed.
+In a typical installation the balloon would be attached to this ring, but alternative rigging scenarios are possible.
+The bottom retaining ring cannot release until this ring has been released.

-### Balloon Retaining Ring
+### Bottom Retaining Ring
-The balloon retaining ring supports the load of the balloon, transferring it through the cut down unit to the payload.
-This ring serves as the primary attachment point for the balloon and facilitates the lifting of the parachute retaining ring when the release mechanism is triggered.
+The bottom retaining ring is an optional ring that is installed underneath the top retaining ring.
+In some rigging scenarios it may be useful to release secondary lines or perform other auxiliary functions.
+In typical installations, this ring is not used.

 ### Moisture Plug
-The moisture plug fits securely into the top of the parachute retaining ring, sealing the release mechanism against moisture.
+The moisture plug fits securely into the top of the top retaining ring, sealing the release mechanism against moisture.
 This protective measure helps prevent icing or fouling, ensuring reliable operation in various weather conditions.

 ## Configuration

+### Arming Conditions
+When the cutdown is armed the yellow LED on the front panel illuminates and the system timer begins counting.
+The arming can occur as soon as the system receives power or after a pressure drop of approximately 20 hPa is detected indicating a launch has been detected.
+It is important to note that when launch detection is used the system timer is started at 60 seconds as opposed to 0 seconds to roughly account for rise time before arming.
+This allows the system to fire immediately on arming if the time condition is set to 1 minute which may be useful for systems like payload let down reels.

+The arming mode selection is accomplished with the jumper labeled “A” on the back of the circuit board.
+If the jumper is soldered closed the system will use the launch detection method.
+If the jumper is desoldered or left open then the system will arm immediately on power up.
+Systems are shipped to arm at power on by default.

 ### Timed Cutdown
 If a time threshold is set, the system starts a countdown timer once it’s armed.
 The release is triggered when the preset elapsed time is reached.
-By default, the timer activates only after the system detects a pressure drop of 20 hPa below the starting pressure recorded at power-on—equivalent to approximately 550 feet above the initial altitude.
-This ensures the cutdown can be powered on during pre-launch preparations without starting the timer prematurely.
-Once the system is armed and in flight, the yellow "Timer Armed" LED on the circuit board will illuminate to confirm activation.

-The cutdown time is set by the DIP switches labeled "Time" right below to servo.
+The cutdown time is set by the DIP switches labeled "Time".
 The times from arming to release are set as shown in the following table.

 | Switch 1 | Switch 2 | Switch 3 | Switch 4 | Time (minutes) |